bentomhall/nih-system/homebrewery/world/player-options.md

 - The radius increases to 25 ft explosion/20 ft sensor.
 - The foam from the sticky mine remains sticky for the duration–creatures that enter the foam or start their turn there must also make the saving throw.
-- The foam from the sticky mine restrains targets caught in it instead of simply immobilizing them.
+- The foam from the sticky mine restrains targets caught in it instead of simply reducing their speed to zero.
 - The flashbang mine stuns creatures on a failed save and blinds them on a success.
 - The flashbang mine deals 8d6 thunder damage instead of 3d8.
 \column
 ### Chemist
 The alchemically-focused chemists learn to better cast spells as well as create and disperse potions and munitions.
 #### Additional Proficiencies
-You gain proficiency in Arcana and Medicine, as well as alchemist’s tools and herbalists’ kits.
+You gain proficiency in Arcana and Medicine, as well as alchemist's tools and herbalists' kits.

 #### Alchemical Proficiency
-When you attack with items such as alchemists’ fire or vials of acid or holy water, you add your proficiency bonus to both attack and damage dealt.
+When you attack with items such as alchemist's fire or vials of acid or holy water, you add your proficiency bonus to both attack and damage dealt.

-Additionally, as long as you have an alchemist’s tool set, you can create vials of alchemists’ fire or acid for 10 gp or 5 gp (respectively).
+Additionally, as long as you have an alchemist's tool set, you can create vials of alchemists' fire or acid for 10 gp or 5 gp (respectively).
 You can create one as part of a long rest.

 #### Expanded Spell List
 The following spells are added to your spell list at the indicated levels.